waynedovey/instruqt-advanced-cluster-management/01-step1/assignment.md

 Wait until the Subscription is Installed:

 ```
+while sleep 10;
+do
 oc get csv
+done
 ```

 The Phase should change from "Installing" to Succeeded"

+Press "Control+C" to Break Loop

 Finally enable the Custom Resource: